 1. Core content

-Core content is the most essential content to your business offerings (i.e. positioning statement, website).
+Core content is the most important content to your business offerings (i.e., positioning statement, website).
 Definitely think of any promotions within your core branded experience as content campaigns.
 The hero image you often update on your home page would count as a branded content campaign.

 2. Vertical content

-Next in the brand hierarchy, vertical content serves a business niche.
+Vertical content focuses on serving a business niche.
 Content verticals are a great reference point for content campaigns.
-Has your content been alienating one of your key industry verticals?
-Close that gap with an industry-specific content campaign, producing and promoting assets useful to your personas in this vertical.
+Suppose you have been alienating one of your key industry verticals.
+In that case, you can close that gap with an industry-specific content campaign, producing and promoting assets useful to your personas in this vertical.

 3. Content hub

-Third from the top of the content hierarchy, a content hub is an organized collection of content (i.e. blog, knowledge base, resource center).
+A content hub is an organized collection of content (i.e., blog, knowledge base, resource center).
 Your content hub is a living organism that is regularly updated and renewed.
 Content campaigns are useful for promoting segments and categories that are a new focus area for your content hub.

 4. Content franchise

-Just before content campaigns in the brand hierarchy, content franchises are a recurring series.
-A content franchise is all about building a loyal audience over time, while content campaigns provide quicker results.
+Content franchises are a recurring series.
+A content franchise is about building a loyal audience over time, while content campaigns provide quicker results.
 When you create multiple campaigns that build progressively, a content campaign mimics the feel and purpose of a franchise.

 Content campaigns for connected customer experiences